Ahlume-ctr/SuperStore-Sales-/README.md

 ## Project Overview

 The Retail SuperSales Analysis Dashboard is a modern business intelligence project designed to transform raw retail transaction data into actionable business insights.
-This project focuses on analyzing sales performance, customer behavior, product efficiency, regional trends, and profitability using SQL-powered data analytics and an AI-assisted smart dashboard.
+This project focuses on analyzing sales performance, customer behavior, product efficiency, regional trends, and profitability using SQL powered data analytics and an AI-assisted smart dashboard.

 The project was developed using SQL in Databricks for data cleaning, transformation, and analysis, while Lovable was used to engineer an interactive executive-style dashboard for data visualization and business reporting.